rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 ##  Mixture Density Networks (MDN)

-For a detail desctiption of MDNs see my Jupyter notebook here: https://github.com/rcalix1/ProbabilityDensityFunctionsFromNeuralNets/blob/main/MixtureDensityNetworks.ipynb
+For a detail description of MDNs see my Jupyter notebook here: https://github.com/rcalix1/ProbabilityDensityFunctionsFromNeuralNets/blob/main/MixtureDensityNetworks.ipynb

 In essence, MDNs for the gaussian case are neural nets that given x inputs, can learn to predict a y value plus its max variance range.
 The neural net has 2 outputs instead of just one.
 The predicted outputs can be thought of as the mean and sigma values given input x.

 ## PDF Shaping

+In an industrial process, you can learn the shape of your real PDF function by comparing it to an ideal distribution function.
+This is called PDF shaping and it has many applications in stochastic control systems.
 Literature on PDF shaping can be found here (refs).
-In an industrial process, you can learrn the shape of your real PDF function by comparing it to an ideal distribution function.
-This is called PDF shaping and it has many applications in stochastic control systems.

-The general function is as follows:
+The general function of some random variable in a process can be represented as follows:

 $ y = g(x) = f(x) + e(x) $

 where  f(x) is the function and e(x) is the noise or error.

-It is assumed that a deep neural network will learn the f(x) and e(x) functions together and so g(x) is the neural network.
+It is assumed that a deep neural network will learn the f(x) and e(x) functions together and so g(x) will be learned using neural network.
 Unlike regular regression models which learn to predict y values given input values x.
 In PDF shaping, the neural net learns to predict probabilities given x inputs.
-Here given a range of values, the model you indicate the probability of that range.
+Here, given a range of values, the model should predict the probability of that range.

+The PDF shape of g(x) is not known and it should not be assumed to have a normal distribution.
+Since the true distribution is not known, years of research (refs) have shown that a next best approach is to approximate this unknown distribution to an ideal distribution.
+Therefore, the goal in PDF shaping is to force the true distribution to become as much as possible like the normal distribution.

-The loss function you are trying to optimize is as follows:
+As such, the loss function you are trying to optimize is as follows:

 $   J = min \sum \limits _{i} ^{n} (g(x) - I(x))^2 $